Tahiti Trot: Premieres

-Tahiti Trot was premiered at the Large Hall of the Moscow Conservatory on November 25, 1928, by the SovFil Orchestra conducted by Malko.
+Tahiti Trot was officially premiered at the Large Hall of the Moscow Conservatory on November 25, 1928, by the SovFil Orchestra conducted by Malko, although this had been preceded by his performances on August 2 and 3 with the Baku Academic Orchestra in the Azerbaijani SSR.
 It appeared in a program devoted to Shostakovich's music, which also included the suite from The Nose and another arrangement, Two Pieces by Domenico Scarlatti, Op.
 17. Malko toured Tahiti Trot around the Soviet Union, including in Kiev where the score was pirated and performed without permission.
 According to Gauk, Tahiti Trot elicited the vivid approval of audiences, which always demanded the piece be encored.

 The first British performance took place in London on March 8, 1929, with Malko conducting the Wireless Orchestra.
 Prior to that performance, Malko told the Daily Mail that he did not make distinctions between a "great symphony" or a "musical comedy" provided that they are good, and that he appreciated a "good jazz band as much as a good symphony orchestra and far prefer[ed] to listen to a really good jazz band than a poor symphony orchestra".